-Almost 85% of U.S. employees believe having working mothers in leadership roles benefits a business.
+Almost 85% of U.S. employees believe having working mothers in leadership roles benefits a business, employers care about working moms.
 The same percentage said motherhood helps women prepare for challenges she’ll face as a business leader.
 People are overwhelmingly more likely to learn soft skills like kindness and empathy from their mothers than their fathers.

 Most companies do not keep track of their organization’s care demographics.